stonecharioteer/vinay87.github.io/source/index.rst

         blog/index
         random

-.. only:: latex or pdflatex or pdf
+.. only:: latex or latexpdf

     .. include:: resume.rst